alexweber/Taz/README.md

 ## Getting started

-* Copy "taz.make" and "taz.sh" into an empty directory
+* Dowload the "taz.make" and "taz.sh" from the "bin" branch into an empty directory
 * Run ```sh taz.sh``` and watch in awe.

 ## Read more